 Credit risk associated with the System's debt securities is identified by their ratings in the table below.
 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 The System has no general policy on credit and interest rate risk.
 The System limits its investments in below investment grade bonds and monitors the interest rate risk inherent in its portfolio by measuring the duration of its portfolio.
-The average duration of the System's debt portfolios in years is also listed in the table on the following page:
+The average duration of the System's debt portfolios in years is also listed in the following table: